 Kiwi.Dispose(Object obj)in the same loop.

 Kiwi has been given to several academic institutions for early experiments.
-A usable release is envisioned early 2016 and this will be downloadable
+A usable release was made in early 2017 and is downloadable

 on completion of a web form.
 The web form will be on this url:

 Kiwi is now open source and access is granted via the same web page.